 Sarah Ackland

 Global Head of Distribution

-Sarah Ackland is Global Head of Distribution for the Brooks Macdonald Group, and a member of the Executive Committee.
+& Marketing

 Joining Brooks Macdonald in 2022, Sarah leads the distribution and marketing teams across the UK and International markets.

 Sarah has spent more than 25 years in investment management and has a deep knowledge and understanding of distribution and marketing in the sector.
 She joins Brooks Macdonald from Liontrust where she was Head of Multi-Asset Business.
 She was previously Head of UK Funds at the Architas UK Investment Business, prior to its purchase by Liontrust.

 Sarah has a BA in Psychology and Art from Liverpool University and is IMC qualified.

-Simon Broomfield

-General Counsel & Chief People Officer

-Simon Broomfield joined Brooks Macdonald in 2008 and he is the Group's General Counsel and Chief People Officer.
+Simon Broomfield General Counsel & Chief People Officer

 As CPO, Simon is responsible for building and leading our people strategy, and is responsible for all aspects of HR, including talent recruitment and development.
 In his General Counsel role, Simon advises the Group directors and employees on all legal matters affecting the group in all jurisdictions.
 He is also responsible for managing the group legal team and acts as the company's data protection officer.

 Simon was called to the Bar of England & Wales in 2002 and admitted as a Solicitor of the Senior Courts of England & Wales in 2009.
 He has significant experience in civil litigation, corporate and commercial law, banking and financial services law, M&A, consumer credit, and data protection.

 Simon has an MBA from Imperial College and is Vice President and former Chair of the Bar Association for Commerce, Finance and Industry.
 He is also a Chartered Member of the Chartered Institute of Securities and Investments.

-Robin Eggar
+Robin Eggar Chief Commercial Officer